carolinevannebo/IN5020_Oblig2/README.md

 - [x] should tolerate departure of individual clients (due to leaves or crashes) and continue operation when it occurs. - Caroline
 - [x] If [file name] is present, then the client will perform batch processing of commands that it will read from [file name] every T seconds and exit.
 T is a random float number between 0.5-1.5s. - Caroline
 - [x] getHistory touchup: executed list should be sorted by the order in which the transactions were applied - Liang
-- [x] doublecheck: checkTxStatus <Transaction.unique_id> this command returns the status of a deposit or addInterest transaction to show if it has been applied yet.
+- [x] make sure checkTxStatus <Transaction.unique_id> returns the status of a deposit or addInterest transaction to show if it has been applied yet. - Liang
 - [x] The transactions in outstanding_collection are broadcast to the group of instances every 10 seconds so that the outstanding_collection will be ordered in a consistent view across the replicas. - Caroline
-- [ ] Output file - Liang
+- [x] Output file - Liang

 - [x] <b>The client supports a single bank account with sequentially consistent replication semantics</b> (all the replicas that do not fail go through the same sequence of changes and end up with the same balance value)
 - [x] Replicas should print the same balance by the end of program execution
-- [ ] documentation: the differences between the two requested implementations for getSyncedBalance command.
-Additionally, your documentation should explain how you distributed the workload among your group.
 - [ ] Ready to deploy jar file

 <b>Note1:</b> balance of the account can be negative.